Privacy Is Challenging Your Advertising Strategy: The New Way To Win

 Privacy is a new hot topic for marketers.
 Why?
 Right now, privacy is challenging your advertising strategy.
 Customers are demanding assurance that they are respected and that their personal information is safe.

-Pew Research surveyed Americans and found that the majority feel like their personal data is less secure now.
+Pew Research surveyed Americans and found that the majority feel like their personal data is less secure nowadays.
 People feel that data collection has many more risks than benefits.
 Most also believe it’s impossible to avoid being tracked in today’s world.

 These concerns are driving some big changes.